Why are diesel cars more expensive?

 Of course you see no point in buying a diesel car, you drive a Tesla.
 People who can’t afford electric and drive mixture or long distances, have no choice than buy diesel.
 PHEV’s are more expensive to service and usually just manage to meet the economy of diesel.

-Is diesel worse than petrol?
+Is diesel cleaner than petrol?

 Diesel fuel contains no lead and emissions of the regulated pollutants (carbon monoxide, hydrocarbons and nitrogen oxides) are lower than those from petrol cars without a catalyst.

-What is the difference between gasoline and diesel?
+What is the difference between petrol and diesel?

 Diesel fuel is heavier and less volatile than gasoline, which makes it simpler to refine from crude oil.
 As a result, diesel tends to be cheaper than gasoline in most countries around the world.